 A few people consider that 5,000 ppm (parts per million) of Total Dissolved Solids in drinking water is worth pets.

-Although we believe the distinction in drinking water that contains 5,000 ppm of sodium instead of 5,000 ppm of toxic arsenic, we do not completely accept that suggested contaminated level.
+Although the distinction is between drinking water containing 5,000 ppm of sodium versus 5,000 ppm of toxic arsenic, we do not fully accept the proposed contamination threshold.

 E. coli: Some strains of E. coli bacteria are harmless.
 However, hazardous strains are sometimes found in our public water systems.
-A pet contaminated with E. coli may show side effects such as low body temperature, depression, rapid heart rate, diarrhea, heaving, vomiting, loss of appetite, and weakness.
+A pet contaminated with E. coli may exhibit symptoms such as low body temperature, depression, rapid heart rate, diarrhea, heaving, vomiting, loss of appetite, and weakness.

 Fluoride: Fluoride in water is hazardous at insufficiently high levels.
 It can pressure the kidneys to remove it from the body and cause drooling, anxiety, severe infection, weak muscles, stiffness, rapid heart rate, unconsciousness, or even death.
 Fluoride in water can likewise cause cancer in pets, like in people.

 Arsenic: High levels of arsenic are seldom found in tap water.
-However, if it is and your pet swallows much of it, it can prompt stomach pains, laziness, or even unconsciousness.
+However, if it is and your pet swallows a large amount, it can cause stomach pain, lethargy, or even unconsciousness.

-Giardia is a parasite passed through the release of fecal waste into water, food, soil, and other surfaces.
+Giardia is a parasite spread through the contamination of water, food, soil, and other surfaces with fecal waste.
 It can cause loose bowels in animals and humans.

-Water Hardness: "Hard water" is portrayed as water that contains high levels (17.1 ppm) of dissolved magnesium and calcium.
-Hard tap water (more than 240 ppm) is bound to cause pets to experience urinary health problems similar to incontinence, tract infections, cystitis, and crystalluria.
+Water Hardness: "Hard water" is defined as water with high levels of dissolved magnesium and calcium (17.1 ppm).
+Hard tap water (more than 240 ppm) is likely to cause pets to experience urinary health problems, including incontinence, urinary tract infections, cystitis, and crystalluria.

 Why Do Pets Need Clean Water?

-Water is important to the wellness of all mammals, making up 55 to 75 percent of the body weight of warm-blooded animals.
-It is a delicate cooling motor in your pet's body when they discharge water fumes through gasping and sweating.
+Water is essential to the wellness of all mammals, making up 55 to 75 percent of the body weight of warm-blooded animals.
+It is a delicate cooling mechanism in your pet's body that dissipates water vapor through breathing and sweating.

-When consumed, untreated water flowing through the body can cause a few contaminations and harm the pet's immune system.
+When consumed, untreated water can introduce contaminants and harm the pet's immune system.
 On the other hand, clean drinking water purifies and detoxifies your pet's whole body.

-Water is a universal solvent, so it can transfer many substances.
-Its capacity to expel toxins from the body makes it equipped to transfer toxic material into the body.
+Water is a universal solvent, capable of dissolving many substances.
+Its capacity to expel toxins from the body also enables it to transport toxic materials into the body.

 In this situation, contaminants found in untreated tap water can enter your pet's body.
-Therefore, you should figure out what water is most beneficial for your pets so they can live longer and healthier lives.
+Therefore, you should determine which water is most beneficial for your pets so they can live longer, healthier lives.

 Nevertheless, don't stress.
 We've researched and discovered the ideal solution for your canine, feline, hamster, and other pets.
 This technique will keep your pets and the whole family safe and hydrated.